 The food is excellent.
 We have a choice of hot meals and salads, baked potatoes, freshly-made soup, and always a vegetarian option.
 Every day there is a choice of desserts, home-made yoghurt and fruit.
-There is also a 'grab & go' option for those girls attending fixtures or clubs at lunchtime.
+There is also a 'grab and go' option for those girls attending fixtures or lunchtime clubs.